syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 {% endtabs %}

-T> [EnablePinchZooming](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomPanBehavior.html#Syncfusion_Maui_Charts_ChartZoomPanBehavior_EnablePinchZooming) should be set as `true`, because directional zooming relies on the pinch gesture direction.
+T> [EnablePinchZooming](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomPanBehavior.html#Syncfusion_Maui_Charts_ChartZoomPanBehavior_EnablePinchZooming) should be set as `true`, because directional Zooming relies on the pinch gesture direction.

 N> The directional Zooming Feature is not supported in the macOS platform.